trussworks/terraform-aws-bootstrap/README.md

 terraform apply
 ```

-The account alias will be configured (if not set), the resources will be created, and a git commit will be made with the tfvars and state files.
+The account alias will be configured (if not set), the resources will be created, and a state file will be generated.
+Commit the state file and the terraform code.
 Push those changes to your repo.

 ## Subsequent changes